 If performance reviews lead the CAP Chair to conclude that a member's performance is unsatisfactory, the member may be asked to resign.
-If the member is unwilling to do so, his/her continuation in office shall be a matter for an independent person appointed by the Phonepaid Services Authority Board to decide.
+If the member is unwilling to do so, his/her continuation in office shall be a matter for the Board (which may be through the Nominations Committee) to decide.

-The performance of the CAP Chair will be reviewed by the Chairman (or SID)of the Board after six months, and annually thereafter.
+The performance of the CAP Chair will be reviewed by the Chairman (or SID) of the Board after six months, and annually thereafter.
 If performance reviews lead the Chairman of the Board to conclude that the CAP Chair's performance is unsatisfactory, the CAP Chair may be asked to resign.
-If the CAP Chair is unwilling to do so, his/her continuation in office shall be a matter for an independent person appointed by the Phone-paid Services Authority Board to decide.
+If the CAP Chair is unwilling to do so, his/her continuation in office shall be a matter for the Board (which may be through the Nominations Committee) to decide.

-In the event of gross misconduct on the part of the CAP Chair or a member, that person's appointment shall cease forthwith upon written notification.
+In the event of gross misconduct on the part of the CAP Chair or any other member, that person's appointment shall cease forthwith upon written notification.